LucasDelfino92/morrowindsharp/setup.md

 Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG.
 [You can read about the official plugins here.](https://en.uesp.net/wiki/Morrowind:Plugins).

 My personal stance, and the one which this guide follows, is "don't bother with them".
 For all intents and purposes, they are amateur mods made under an official banner.
-Near all of them are mods I wouldn't personally recommend myself, with the possible exception being the bcsounds plugin.
+Near all of them are mods I wouldn't personally recommend myself.
 Thus, I recommend you remove the following plugins from your **Morrowind\Data Files** folder:

 - adamantiumarmor.esp
 - AreaEffectArrows.esp